Soil Health: The Foundation of Successful Farming

 • Tilling and aerating the soil through grazing

-See also The Future of Biofuels in American Agriculture
+See also The Role of Family Farms in Sustaining American Agriculture

 By integrating livestock into farming systems, farmers can improve soil structure, enhance nutrient cycling, and mitigate environmental impacts associated with synthetic fertilizer use.